 In addition to intra-member exchanges, the chapter sponsors evening research trips to repostories such as the New York Public Library, New York City National Archives, and the African Burial Ground.
 We also conduct public genealogy workshops in collaboration with the Schomburg Center for Research in Black Culture as well as long-distance trips to ancestral regional locations, from time to time.
 Educational outreach extends to churches, schools, libraries, community organizations and local events in an effort to share our expertise and enthusiasm for genealogy and history.

 The Afro-American Historical & Genealogical Society, Inc. (AAHGS) holds its national conference in the fall either in Washington, D.C. or an alternate location.
 For registration and other conference details, please consult the national website – www.aahgs.org.

-Every spring, AAHGS-NY co-sponsors the African American Genealogy Conference “Family Search and African Heritage” with the Church of Jesus Christ of Latter-day Saints (LDS Church/Mormons).
-The conference is held in April or May at the LDS Church/Mormons located at 368 Lenox Ave, Harlem, 10037 (128-129TH st), (917) 492-0850.
+Every spring, AAHGS-NY co-sponsors the African American Genealogy Conference “Family Search and African Heritage” in the Harlem Chapel of the Church of Jesus Christ of Latter-day Saints (LDS Church/Mormons).
+The conference is held in April or May at the Harlem LDS/Mormons Chapel located at 368 Lenox Ave (Malcolm X Blvd), Harlem, NY, 10037, (between 128th–129th streets), (917) 492-0850.
 Times and programs of events are announced once the program's agenda has been finalized.